daskos/mentos/README.md

 Not there yet

 ## Outlook
-The long term goal is for this to serve as a base for Satyr and other more high level Python based frameworks.
+The long term goal is for this to serve as a base for [Satyr](https://github.com/lensacom/satyr) and other more high level Python based frameworks.

 ## Acknowledgements
 This has been heavily based on [zoonado](https://github.com/wglass/zoonado) and was influenced by [Satyr](https://github.com/lensacom/satyr) and [PyMesos](https://github.com/douban/pymesos) and shares some utility code with both.
-The RecordIO format parsing was lifted from mrocklins [gist](https://gist.github.com/mrocklin/72cfd17a9f097e7880730d66cbde16a0)
+The RecordIO format parsing was lifted from mrocklins [gist](https://gist.github.com/mrocklin/72cfd17a9f097e7880730d66cbde16a0).